AverageTrailerTrash/ob_demo_vault/README.md

 **Core Plugins**: File Explorer, Quick Switcher, Search, Templates

 ## Recommended Plugins
+* **Templater**: allows us to run js from templates.
+This lets us embed javascript functions within and as custom templates.
 * **Workspaces Plus**: allows us to save and load workspaces as commands
 * **Commander**: allows us to install commands as icons in any sidebar
 * **Recent Files**: quickly access recent files from sidebar